 The Problem We Want to Solve

-Despite its endowment with vast wealth of human talent, Nigeria ranks an abysmal 114 out of 130 countries in the 2017 Global Human Capital Index.
+Despite its endowment with vast wealth of human talent, sub-Saharan Africa ranks low in the Global Human Capital Index.
 This tells that the human potential is largely unrealized and unprepared for the future and the future of work.
 Times are changing.
 In this Age of fast-paced Innovation, there is need to foster a revolution in our educational systems where greater attention is focused on unleashing and delivering our talent potential by properly harnessing the ingenuity and creativity at our collective disposal.